 Unichem Laboratories Ltd is one of India’s largest and oldest pharmaceutical companies.

 The company has more than 500 products registered across the globe.
 The current valuation as per PE ratio is in the category of highly overvalued.
-The EPS (trailing twelve month) is below 1 and the company has a negative operating profit margin.
-The company is looking for revival in the market both in terms of market share and topline since FY 16.
+The EPS (trailing twelve months) is below 1 and the company has a negative operating profit margin.
+The company is looking for a revival in the market both in terms of market share and topline since FY 16.

 Future Consumer Ltd. (PE: 865)